 “There was one thing weird about the trip back.”

 “Last night, just as I was coming into town, the clouds opened up, and I could barely see the road.
-I stopped at the railroad crossing, and a girl was standing in the rain next to her bicycle on the other side of the tracks.”
+I stopped at the crossing and saw her standing next to her bicycle in the rain.”

 Betty, 57 years old, had lived her whole life in Clarkston Lake and knew a lot about the history of the place.
 Looking at John, she had a strange expression on her face.